WPB

 - 60

-O sumo sacerdote se levantou no meio e perguntou a Jesus: “Você não tem resposta?
-O que é que estes testemunham contra você”?
+O sumo sacerdote levantou-se no meio deles e perguntou a Jesus: “Você não tem resposta?
+O que é isso que estes testemunham contra você?”

 - 61

-Mas ele ficou quieto e não respondeu nada.
-Novamente o sumo sacerdote lhe perguntou: “Você é o Cristo, o Filho do Beato?”
+Mas ele permaneceu calado e não respondeu nada.
+Novamente o sumo sacerdote lhe perguntou: “Você é o Cristo, o Filho do Bendito?”

 - 62

 Jesus disse: “Eu sou.
-Você verá o Filho do Homem sentado à direita do Poder, e vindo com as nuvens do céu”.
+E vocês verão o Filho do Homem assentado à direita do Poder, e vindo com as nuvens do céu.”

 - 63